Colt is a marketing analyst and freelance writer who's always been interested in examining businesses to help inform others.

-Finally, the reasons behind Dell’s slump as a leading PC maker and loss of its competitive advantage are explained.
+Finally, the reasons behind Dell’s slump as a leading PC maker and the loss of its competitive advantage are explained.
 The report concludes with the possible strategies that Dell could take to restore its competitive advantage.

-Replacing Inventory with Information
+Replacing Inventory With Information

 Replacing inventory with information is a supply chain management concept that seeks to manage and reduce inventory through the use of information.
 The key is to have the right amount of inventory to satisfy supply and demand without compromising the level of service.

 Replacing inventories with information allows for a lean and agile supply: a minimal inventory level that is still flexible enough to adapt to changes in supply and demand.
 This contributes to cost reduction.

 Having a large inventory on hand acts as a buffer and protects against uncertainties in the supply chain.
 This is because supply and demand are difficult to predict and subject to variation.
 However, excess inventory is not an asset, and it is, in fact, considered a liability.
 Such uncertainties take up 60% of the supply chain cost due to a lack of available information.

 Thus, having access to vital information (e.g., market trends, sales data, etc.) can improve forecasting and planning.
 For example, 3M Canada’s implementation of the i2 Factory Planner and Supply Chain Planner software solutions has reaped rewards.
 The software solutions provide valuable real-time information about changes in demand and the market.
 Since then, planning and scheduling productivity has increased by 20%, and inventory has decreased by 23%.